pandas-dev/pandas/doc/source/io.rst

    print(open('bar.csv').read())

-In order to parse this file into a DataFrame, we simply need to supply the column specifications to the `read_fwf` function along with the file name:
+In order to parse this file into a ``DataFrame``, we simply need to supply the column specifications to the `read_fwf` function along with the file name:

 .. ipython:: python

-   #Column specifications are a list of half-intervals
+   # Column specifications are a list of half-intervals
    colspecs = [(0, 6), (8, 20), (21, 33), (34, 43)]
    df = pd.read_fwf('bar.csv', colspecs=colspecs, header=None, index_col=0)
    df